 All of the Canadian Franchise Acts, other than the Ontario Act, exclude confidentiality and site selection agreements from the definition of franchise agreements for the application of the disclosure requirements.
-In addition, the Alberta Act also exempts agreements that only contain terms and conditions relating to a fully refundable deposit (that is, a deposit that does not exceed 20 per cent of the initial franchise fee and is refundable without any deductions or any binding undertaking of the prospective franchisee to enter into any franchise agreement).
+In addition, the Alberta Act and the BC Act also exempt agreements that only contain terms and conditions relating to a fully refundable deposit (that is, a deposit that does not exceed 20 per cent of the initial franchise fee and is refundable without any deductions or any binding undertaking of the prospective franchisee to enter into any franchise agreement).